Apple Music, direct from your Library

 Apple built a framework called MusicKit specifically for apps like Wedding Player.
 It gives the app full, direct control over music playback.
 That means:

-1. Buy those specific tracks outright from iTunes Store, Bandcamp, Qobuz, or another DRM-free store.
+- Buy your key tracks outright from iTunes Store, Bandcamp, Qobuz, or another DRM-free store.
 Full crossfade, full offline support, no subscription.
 See Buy Individual Tracks.

-2. Start a free Apple Music trial.
-Use it for the rehearsal and ceremony, then cancel afterwards and go back to Spotify for everyday listening.
+- Start a free Apple Music trial.
+It covers every moment from the walk in to the last dance.
+Use it for the rehearsal and the wedding, then cancel afterwards and go back to Spotify for everyday listening.

-Your ceremony music is too important to leave to "it should work."
-For most couples, four to six tracks bought outright or via a one-month Apple Music trial covers everything.
+Your wedding music is too important to leave to "it should work."
+For most couples, a few tracks bought outright or a one-month Apple Music trial covers the whole day.